w3c/wot/planning/ThingDescription/work-items.md

 - Timeseries / Historical Data
 - Manageable Actions
 - Streaming
+- Signing and Canonicalization (there is discussion on where this should belong)

 ### Supporting Work Items (to be renamed)

 - Linting
-- Normative Parsing, Validation, Consumption
-- Signing and Canonicalization
-- TD Versioning
 - TD Testing for plugfest and testfests
 - Bugfixes (updates for the TD next.
 Actual bugs for 1.1 should be handled as errata)